nirajkb/SDE/docs/architecture/quality-attributes-analysis.md

 ### Key Takeaways

-1. **Performance**: Achieved through asynchronous processing and minimal per-service work
+1. **Performance**: High performance is achieved through asynchronous processing and minimal per-service work
-2. **Scalability**: Enabled by pub-sub architecture and stateless services
+2. **Scalability**: Scalability of system is achieved  by pub-sub architecture and stateless services
-3. **Reliability**: Ensured through validation, error handling, and service independence
+3. **Reliability**: System reliabbility is ensured through validation, error handling, and service independence

 ### Future Improvements